alvnavraii/MCPGithub/README.md

 - `git_commit(repo_path=".", message="First Commit")` ✔️: Commits staged changes with a message
 - `git_push(branch="test", repo_path=".", token=None, usuario=None, repo_name=None)` ⬆️: Pushes commits to remote repository

+## Troubleshooting and Configuration Validation ⚠️
+When starting the server, the following validations are performed:
+- 🗂️ Checks that the `.env` file exists in the project root.
+- 👁️ Ensures the `.env` file is readable.
+- 📄 Ensures the `.env` file is not empty.
+- 🛡️ Validates that the `GITHUB_TOKEN` variable is present and not empty.

+### Common Error Messages
+- ❗ `.env file not found at ...`: The `.env` file does not exist at the expected path.
+- ❗ `.env file is not readable at ...`: The file exists but does not have read permissions.
+- ❗ `.env file is empty`: The file exists but is empty.
+- ❗ `GITHUB_TOKEN not loaded from .env file`: The `GITHUB_TOKEN` variable is missing or empty.

+If you encounter any of these errors, check the existence, permissions, and content of your `.env` file.

+## Startup and Validation Flow ⚙️
+When running the server, it first loads and validates the `.env` file.
+If everything is correct, the GitHub client is initialized and the MCP server starts.
+If any validation error occurs, the server displays a descriptive message and will not continue execution.

 ## MCP Server Configuration 🔧

 ### Claude Desktop Configuration 🤖